jyou106/JobAssistantAgent/README.md

 - **Resume Scoring**: Matches your resume against a job posting and gives feedback + a relevance score.
 - **Tailored Answer Generation**: Generates specific answers for job application questions based on your resume and the job description.
-- **Comprehensive Workflow**: Combines resume scoring and answer generation in one endpoint.

 ---